Upper Las Virgenes Canyon Open Space Preserve: 2003-Present

 On September 28, 2005, the Topanga Canyon Fire broke out between the west-bound State Route 118 and Topanga Canyon Boulevard.
 By September 29, the fire had reached the Preserve, and burned a large portion of the park near, and including, El Escorpion Park.
 By October 3, 2005, the fire had been contained.
 A total of 24175 acre were burned, and it cost over $8 million to contain and extinguish the fire.
 The effects of the fire were visible in the park, as much of the chaparral and grasslands were burned away, and Oak tree canopies burned off.
-Since the California native plants have evolved with wildfires, from their basel roots, seeds, and branches they re-sprouted the following fall and winter exhibiting new growth by the next spring.
+Since the California native plants have evolved with wildfires, from their basal roots, seeds, and branches they re-sprouted the following fall and winter exhibiting new growth by the next spring.

 It sustained severe damage during the Woolsey Fire of 2018.

 Access

 Trailheads

 There are two preserve trailheads at which people can access the park.